21 Songs in DADGAD Tuning (2023 with Tabs, Chords, Videos. and Tuning Guide)

 Tabs: See Justin King Tabs on Ultimate Guitar here.

 While searching for some nice songs in DADGAD tuning, we chanced upon “Knock on Wood” by the American guitarist Justin King.
 Recorded and released in his 2001 album Le Bleu, the track is a charming piece of acoustic instrumental that’ll make you sit up and take notice of King’s brilliant percussive flair.
 Not associated with a music label, the album is only available on King’s website.
-It’ll give you a glimpse into his unique style that is a beautiful blend of Flamenco, Jazz, Celtic, Classical and African music.
+It’ll give you a glimpse into his unique style, which is a beautiful blend of Flamenco, Jazz, Celtic, Classical, and African music.
 King is also known to play on a wide range of guitars, including seven-string, classical, steel-string, and flamenco.

 True to its title, “Knock on Wood” is all about the incredible music that can be crafted using the acoustic guitar’s body.
 Along with some fantastic fingerstyle playing, you’ll hear how effortlessly King taps and slaps the guitar.
 If you aren’t already familiar with tapping, this composition will inspire you to explore this fascinating technique.
 We recommend this track for more proficient players who already possess some degree of percussive acoustic know-how.